qrvey/partner-portal/docs/get-started/glossary.md

 **User Permissions** - Users can be assigned different permissions within an application depending on their role.

 ## V
+**Values** - The type of data item that contains a numerical value, often referred to as a metric.

-**Variable** - A system variable - eg the current user name, the system date/time, etc. See also - _Token_.
+**Variable** - A system variable - eg the current user name, the system date/time, etc. See also - *Token*.

 ## W

-**Web Form** - A data collection tool that can be used inside Qrvey as a part of pages and workflows, or shared externally via email, social media or embdded in a website.
+**Web Form** - A data collection tool that can be used inside Qrvey as a part of pages and workflows, or shared externally via email, social media or embedded in a website.

 **Widget** - A pre-built web control, eg chart, form, etc, that used to allow easi=y embedding of Qrvey functionality into a website or application.
 Typically just a code snippet is needed, with little to no associated coding or development.

-**Workflow** - A series of triggers, conditions and actions that work together to perform a business function.
+**Workflow** - An automation workflow is a series of triggers, conditions and actions that work together to perform a specific function.

 ## Y